 Cauliflower heads that are exposed to the sun will become discolored.
 The heads need to be protected with the cauliflower’s own foliage.
 To do this, gently bunch the outer leaves over the head.
 Tie them together with a string or a large rubber band.

 I have found blanching is easier as a two person job, as it enables me to handle the foliage more gently.
 Damaged foliage can provide an opportunity for disease to enter the plant.

 Some cauliflower varieties are “self blanching,” meaning the outer leaves should grow up to protect the flowering heads on their own.
 In a perfect world, you do not have to bundle up the leaves for these varieties.
 Do keep an eye on them just in case the foliage does not grow up perfectly around the heads.

 Black rot is a common bacterial disease that infects brassicas.
 Symptoms include yellowing leaves or leaf loss.
 Black rot sometimes shows a characteristic pattern of a wedge or V-shaped pale area on foliage.

 This initial sign is followed by the foliage turning brown and dying.
 Sometimes stems, leaves, and roots turn black, which is what gives the disease its name.
 Infected plants will give a poor yield, or no yield at all.

 Cauliflower is also susceptible to a variety of fungal or mold diseases.
 These include stalk rot, among others.
 You will typically see a cottony white mold on your plants, or small dark bodies on leaves.

 Crop rotation is the most essential preventive measure to avoid disease build up.

-Avoid Introducing Disease to Your Garden or Farm
+Avoid Introducing Disease to Your Garden